Azure/data-api-builder/README.md

 - JWT only supports AAD
 - Tables must have a primary key.
 The primary key must be built on a single column.
+- MySQL, MariaDB and PostgreSQL are not yet full supported

 ## Known Issues